924 198 CO2e

-KAP is committed to proactively promote awareness of environmental management throughout the group and to maintain appropriate standards of environmental management in all its divisions.
+KAP is committed to proactively promote awareness of environmental management throughout the group and to maintain appropriate standards of environmental management in all our divisions.

 Policy and approach

-The group is committed to managing and assessing targets that are set at operational level.
-Environmental impact assessments (EIAs) and the implementation of resultant environmental management plans (EMPs) are standard practice.
+We are committed to managing and assessing targets that are set at operational level.
+Environmental impact assessments (EIAs) and the implementation of resultant environmental management plans (EMPs) are standard practice for both current and future projects and expansions.
 Environmental incidents and complaints are continuously monitored and, when an incident is recorded, corrective action is a priority.
 There were no material incidents reported during the period under review.
 KAP has adopted an environmental policy that is supported, in turn, by divisional and/or operational policies.

 Businesses focus on optimising operational efficiencies and continuously invest in new technologies to manage fuel consumption and energy use.